 The Edgartown Fence

 In historic Edgartown Village where we have completed more than 200 projects to date, the Edgartown fence is all but prescribed by the historic commission.
 A three-foot-tall picket fence with a straight rail across the top, the Edgartown fence is set back from the facade of a structure and proudly stands in front of many homes in town.
 Placing the Edgartown fence at the front of a property is indeed optional, but doing so goes along with our tenet of Architecture for the Greater Good.
-The fence allows for the pedestrianization of the streetscape, clearly defining public and private spaces, and grants a uniformity to the neighborhood even when the homes represent variations on themes in architecture.
+The fence allows for the pedestrianization of the streetscape, clearly defining public and private spaces, and grants uniformity to the neighborhood even when the homes represent variations on themes in architecture.

 The Two-Rail Horizontal Fence

 Outside of Edgartown, we often encourage the two-rail horizontal fence.
-Whether the rails are placed on the flat or on the diamond, this fence provides an authentic look that plays well for the suburban or even rural property.
+Whether the rails are placed on the flat or on the diamond, this fence provides an authentic look that plays well for suburban or even rural properties.
 This particular fence lends itself well to layering, and we typically execute with layers of white fence backed by green hedge—privet or arborvitae are two of our favorites.
 Just as our architecture might offer layers of naturally weathered shingles with white clapboard and Essex green accents, this fencing allows for layering of natural plant materials, white fencing, and a green backdrop; it’s the same colorway in a different scale and pattern.

 The Solid Board Fence